chandlerprall/warpdrive-eval/ui/docs/coldboot.md

 ### 2. Request Manager Architecture
 - All HTTP goes through `store.requestManager`
-- Middleware chain: BaseURL → Logging → Fetch → CacheHandler
+- Handler chain: BaseURL → Logging → RelationshipLinks → EagerLoader → Fetch
+- RelationshipLinksHandler injects JSON:API `links` into relationships (required for `.fetch()`)
 - Absolute URLs bypass the BaseURLHandler (e.g., health check)
+- Cache handler is automatic (part of Store, not in explicit chain)

 ### 3. Builder Pattern for Requests
 - All requests use plain builder functions (not wrapper functions)